fiunchinho/armesto.net/content/post/2017-05-20-introducing-wimpy.md

 thumbnail: "images/wimpy.png"
 ---

 Today I want to share with you [the project I've been working on for the last year](https://github.com/wimpy) in my free time.
 For me, the project has already been a success: it's a pet project that has allowed me to learn a lot about Amazon Web Services, Docker and Ansible.
-But letting that aside, I believe is a useful project that can help you deploy your software better.
+But letting that aside, I believe is a useful project that can help you deploy your software better!

 <!--more-->
 [Wimpy is an open source Platform as a Service](https://github.com/wimpy) that you run from your terminal to deploy your applications to AWS, following cloud best practices.